maqsud07081988/portable-mysql-8/README.md

 * Nuget (Should have been automatically installed with VS; if not, install it via the VS installer tool)

 ### Known Issues
-* Database Tab - User name and password only works with root user and root password.
-This will be fixed as soon as I can.

 ### How To Use
 **Note: I'll be using mysql-8.0.32-winx64.zip as an example for this how to**